SCRT-HQ/VaporShell/docs/glossary/New-VSElastiCacheSecurityGroup.md

----
-layout: glossary
-title: New-VSElastiCacheSecurityGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElastiCacheSecurityGroup

 ## SYNOPSIS
-Adds an AWS::ElastiCache::SecurityGroup resource to the template
+Adds an AWS::ElastiCache::SecurityGroup resource to the template.
+The AWS::ElastiCache::SecurityGroup resource creates a cache security group.
+For more information about cache security groups, go to CacheSecurityGroups: https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/VPCs.html in the *Amazon ElastiCache User Guide* or go to CreateCacheSecurityGroup: https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateCacheSecurityGroup.html in the *Amazon ElastiCache API Reference Guide*.

 ## SYNTAX